 In order, from the scene to the days after.
 Screenshot this if you're reading it at the roadside.

-After a car accident, take these steps in order: (1) get everyone to safety and call 911 if anyone is injured or the road is blocked; (2) exchange names, insurance, and license-plate details with the other driver; (3) photograph the vehicles, damage, road, and any injuries, and get witness contact info; (4) see a doctor promptly even if you feel fine, because injuries like whiplash and concussions can surface days later; (5) report the crash to your own insurer, but do not give the other driver's insurer a recorded statement or accept fault; and (6) keep every record — bills, repair estimates, and a note of missed work.
+After a car accident, check for injuries and call 911 if anyone is hurt or there are hazards like leaking fuel or smoke; move to safety, exchange only basic contact and insurance information (not your coverage limits), photograph the scene and get witnesses, file a police report, then see a doctor promptly and discuss the crash only with police, medical providers, and your own insurer, not the other driver's.
 The two mistakes that cost people the most are admitting fault at the scene and accepting a fast, lowball settlement before their injuries are fully known.
 Settlement Comps built the step-by-step and the "what to avoid" list below.

 The same steps, grouped by timing.